ahmttdmr/Chess_ProjectFX/README.md

 1. When the application opens, create a new user with "Register" or log in with an existing one using "Login".
 2. Select a piece on the board; valid moves are automatically highlighted.
-3. Move the piece using drag-and-drop or click-to-click.
+3. Move the piece using drag-and-drop
-4. If necessary, undo the last move with the "Undo" button.

 ## Project Structure